JDRJ-io/bibleresearcher/replit.md

 # Biblical Research Platform

 ## Overview
 A sophisticated web application for biblical research, providing an Excel-like interface for studying the Bible.
 It supports multi-translations, cross-references, Strong's concordance, prophecy tracking, and community features.
-The platform is designed for client-side data loading, utilizing Supabase Storage for all Bible content and PostgreSQL for user-specific data, aiming to provide a comprehensive and intuitive study experience.
+The platform is designed for client-side data loading, utilizing Supabase Storage for all Bible content and PostgreSQL for user-specific data, aiming to provide a comprehensive and intuitive study experience with a business vision to become the leading digital Bible study platform, enabling deep personal and community-driven insights.

 ## User Preferences
 - **Documentation Style**: Prefers comprehensive real implementation analysis over static docs